E. T. York: Legacy

-York retired from academia in 1980 to devote his full-time efforts to fighting global hunger, primarily by improving the agricultural infrastructure in developing countries.
+York retired from academia in 1980 to devote his efforts to fighting world hunger, primarily by improving the agricultural infrastructure in developing countries.
 He was appointed chairman of the Board for International Food and Agricultural Development (BIFAD) (a subagency of the Agency for International Development (AID)) by President Jimmy Carter, which works to strengthen and mobilize the resources of American land-grant universities to help Third World countries improve their agricultural industries through better educational and research institutions.
 He served in this position for three years and was succeeded by William E. Lavery.
 York also served as the chairman of the Board of the International Fertilizer Development Center, with sponsored programs around the world.

 York authored more than 100 technical papers, journal articles and books, and lectured at more than forty universities in the United States and throughout the world.
-He served as an adviser on sustainable agricultural development and famine relief to U.S. Presidents John F. Kennedy, Lyndon Baines Johnson, Richard M. Nixon, Gerald R. Ford, Jimmy Carter and Ronald Reagan.
+He advised U.S. Presidents John F. Kennedy, Lyndon Baines Johnson, Richard M. Nixon, Gerald R. Ford, Jimmy Carter and Ronald Reagan on sustainable agricultural development and famine relief.

-Among his many life-time honors, York received honorary doctorates from Auburn, Florida, Ohio State and North Carolina State, and was a member of the Alabama Agricultural Hall of Honor and the Florida Agricultural Hall of Fame.
-In 1997, the Museum of Florida History named York as a "Great Floridian," becoming one of the first twelve individuals honored for "shaping the state of Florida as we know it today."
+York received honorary doctorates from Auburn, Florida, Ohio State and North Carolina State, and was a member of the Alabama Agricultural Hall of Honor and the Florida Agricultural Hall of Fame.
+In 1997, the Museum of Florida History named York as a "Great Floridian," one of the first twelve individuals honored for "shaping the state of Florida as we know it today."

-Although York achieved his greatest academic stature at the University of Florida, he and his wife Vam remained loyal Auburn University alumni.
-Dr. and Mrs. York contributed more than $1 million to Auburn, including a $300,000 planned gift to the College of Business; more than $600,000 to the E.T. and Vam York Endowed Fund for Excellence in International Agriculture to support worldwide experiences for faculty and graduate students; and $150,000 to establish the E.T.
+York and his wife Vam remained loyal Auburn University alumni.
+The Yorks contributed more than $1 million to Auburn, including a $300,000 planned gift to the College of Business; more than $600,000 to the E.T. and Vam York Endowed Fund for Excellence in International Agriculture to support worldwide experiences for faculty and graduate students; and $150,000 to establish the E.T.
 York Distinguished Lecturer Series, which draws national and international leaders in agriculture and related disciplines to deliver public addresses on the Auburn campus.

-York died on April 15, 2011 in Gainesville; he was 88 years old.
+York died on April 15, 2011, in Gainesville, at the age of 88.
 He was survived by Vam, his wife of 64 years, and their son Travis and daughter Lisa.